rlutz1/CS357_Project_PacMan/README.md

 + move how to draw each element of board into the element itself. each gets a draw method--itself -> Picture
 + encap update functions within each element--update main just turns into each update function being called on board, player, ghosts, etc as needed. can legit be id but move it.

++ move players and ghosts to within board? or is it overkill

 ## base requirements

 + ~~Tile map/grid-based movement dictated by arrow keys (user input).~~